jg-rp/json-p3/docs/docs/guides/jsonpath-functions.md

 ## Standard functions

-These are the standard, built-in function available to JSONPath [filters](./jsonpath-syntax.md#filters).
+These are the standard, built-in functions available to JSONPath [filters](./jsonpath-syntax.md#filters).
 You can also create your own [function extensions](#function-extensions).

 ### `count()`